History of Finland (1917–present): The early life of independent Finland

 In 1918, 70% of the population made a living from agriculture and forestry.
 The land reforms of 1919 and 1922 improved the situation of rural sharecroppers and farm workers.
 A total of 126,000 holdings were redeemed as independents.

 During Ståhlberg's presidency in 1919–1925, the right wing and centrist groups were in power.
 The longest prison sentences following the Civil War were pardoned.
 The Finnish Social Democratic Party reorganized under the leadership of Väinö Tanner, and after forming a minority government in 1926, gave general amnesty.

 Ståhlberg deliberately pursued a strong unification policy to reduce the gap caused by the Civil War.
 During his time, the country underwent numerous social reforms in legislation and taxation, which increased equality and improved living standards.

 In August 1918, the most radical Social Democrats fled to Russia at the end of the Civil War and founded the Finnish Communist Party (SKP), which was not allowed to operate legally in Finland.
 Thus, the SKP and its allies established the Socialist Workers' Party as their legal form, which received 27 seats in the 1922 elections.
-However, the police arrested all its of MPs on charges of treason and banned the party in 1923.
+However, the police arrested all of its MPs on charges of treason and banned the party in 1923.
 With the growth of communism, the fascist Lapua movement, which from 1929 to 1932 acted against communist newspapers, organized mass demonstrations and terrorized individual citizens.
 The communists were prevented from taking part in the 1930 elections and their activities in all forms were banned.
 The anti-communist laws restricted freedom of printing, association and assembly.

 Svinhufvud was elected as president in 1931 with the support of the Lapua.
 Soon the movement turned against the Social Democrats, and after an attempted coup in 1932 known as the Mäntsälä rebellion, the president intervened and, with his radio speech, brought the rebellion to an end.
 There was also an economic shortage in the same years.

 A major failure was the Prohibition Act of 1919-1932, which led to an increase in the number and severity of crime and significantly increased alcohol consumption.
 Prohibition was abolished only after the referendum in 1932.